vasilring/Inventory-Management-System/README.md

 Please note that modifying existing products, such as changing their values or quantities, is still allowed for users within their respective inventories.

 If a user attempts to create a product with a name that already exists in the system, an exception will be thrown, indicating that the product cannot be created.
 The system ensures that each product remains unique in the overall inventory management system.

+## Note:Buying Products from Different Company Inventories

+This feature enables users to purchase different products from various company inventories.
+Users can select the inventory from which to buy the products, even if the products have the same name.
+Additionally, users can buy products with the same name but from different brands by specifying the brand at the beginning.

 ## Command Exceptions